 We warmly invite qualified applicants to consider this opportunity to make a life changing impact on the millions living with Alzheimer’s, their caregivers and those that may be diagnosed with the disease in the future.
 Read on to learn more about the role, then visit our website www.alz.org to find out more about who we are and why we've been recognized as a Best Place to Work the last eleven years in a row.

 The Alzheimer's Association U.S. Study to Protect Brain Health Through Lifestyle Intervention to Reduce Risk (U.S. POINTER) is a two-year clinical trial to evaluate whether lifestyle interventions that simultaneously target many risk factors protect cognitive function in older adults who are at increased risk for cognitive decline.
 U.S. POINTER is the first such study to be conducted in a large group of Americans across the United States.
 This is truly a once-in-a-lifetime opportunity for both participants and researchers.

 The U.S. POINTER Navigator will serve as the main liaison for study participants, providing support and management of assigned team of participants assigned to the same intervention arm of a randomized controlled trial for the duration of the 2-year study.
 This role is crucial to participant engagement and retention and will require regular contact and oversight of participant study-related activities.
-This position reports to the Chief Program Officer at the Northern California and Northern Nevada Chapter.
+This position reports to the Senior Manager, Health Care Initiatives at the Illinois Chapter.

 Duration of Position

-This is a full-time, fully benefited, grant-funded position that is expected to run through the end of calendar year 2020, at a minimum.
+This is a part-time, benefited, grant-funded position that is expected to run for approximately 24 months.